-- Successfully meet all the program objectives. - Successfully complete all core and emphasis competencies, including all required projects. - Receive satisfactory evaluations from preceptors, faculty and the Dietetic Internship Director. - Successfully complete seminar assignments. - \Rightarrow Course grades are based on quality of assignments, participation in seminar, testing and compliance with Program Policy and Procedures (as defined in the Handbook).
+- Successfully meet all the program objectives. - Successfully complete all core and emphasis competencies, including all required projects. - Receive satisfactory evaluations from preceptors, faculty and the Dietetic Internship Director. - Successfully complete seminar assignments. - ⇒ Course grades are based on quality of assignments, participation in seminar, testing and compliance with Program Policy and Procedures (as defined in the Handbook).
 Grading criteria is contained in the syllabus for FNES 773 and FNES 774. - ⇒ Online practice testing via Blackboard is required throughout rotations.
 An online Final DI Examination with minimum passing score of 80% is required to receive a Verification Statement of Completion of the DI.
-Final testing occurs in the classroom to verify independent performance and identity of each student and to evaluate culminating ability of each student. - ⇒ Online rotation tests are completed prior to the start of rotations, unless otherwise noted.
-Interns must re-take rotation exams to improve score to minimum 80% and submit a referenced response for each test question answered incorrectly. - Successfully complete all co-requisite graduate courses. - \Rightarrow A minimum of six graduate credits, excluding the internship credits, must be successfully completed in order to be verified. - \Rightarrow FNES 767, (Advanced Medical Nutrition Therapy) must be completed before the start of or taken simultaneously with, the Medical Nutrition Therapy rotation.

-- Successfully complete ALL requirements within 9.5 months of entry into the program.
+Final testing occurs in the classroom to verify independent performance and identity of each student and to evaluate culminating ability of each student. - $\Rightarrow$ Online rotation tests are completed prior to the start of rotations, unless otherwise noted.
+Interns must re-take rotation exams to improve score to minimum 80% and submit a referenced response for each test question answered incorrectly. - Successfully complete all co-requisite graduate courses. - ⇒ A minimum of six graduate credits, excluding the internship credits, must be successfully completed in order to be verified, FNES 767 (fall) and elective (spring), for interns not enrolled in MS/DI. - $\Rightarrow$ FNES 767, (Advanced Medical Nutrition Therapy) must be completed before the start of or taken simultaneously with, the Medical Nutrition Therapy rotation. - Successfully completed the pre-requisite Master's degree requirement (all interns must have a MS completed or complete the Queens College combined MS/DI by the end of the dietetic internship. - Successfully complete ALL requirements within 9.5 months of entry into the program.
 Availability of rotation sites may extend this time frame to a maximum of 12 months from entry into the program.
 If there are extenuating circumstances, the intern must obtain an extension of the Dietetic Internship Student Contract and may be asked to take an official leave of absence, not to exceed 150% of program length or 14.25 months.
 If there is no communication with the Program Director by the time the leave is up, it will be considered that the intern has withdrawn from the program and will not complete the internship. - Each intern receives 6 Verification Statements verifying completion of an ACEND accredited dietetic internship and a certificate of completion of successful achievement of the Queens College Dietetic Internship program requirements.

-H. WITHDRAWAL AND REFUND OF TUITION FEES
+WITHDRAWAL AND REFUND OF TUITION FEES